-Jack London Square is the central tourist area in downtown Oakland.
+Jack London Square is the central tourist area in Downtown Oakland.
 Located right on the water, it has loads of restaurants and bars scattered around a four block radius.
-One of the most fun things you can do while exploring the square is to head over to California Canoe & Kayak to get out on the Oakland Estuary and see the area from the water.
+One of the most fun things you can do while exploring the square is to head over to California Canoe & Kayak and get out on the Oakland Estuary.
 Here is all the information so you can do it yourself.

 - Rental Info Here